-Protection of calibration in the meter; and
+Protection of calibration in the meter;

-Protection of internal energy data in the meter.
-The Metering Provider must carry out all security obligations as required and requested by the responsible person and AEMO.
+Protection of internal energy data in the meter, and

+Protection and keeping record of remote and local access passwords secure.
+The Metering Provider must carry out all security obligations as required and requested by the metering coordinator and AEMO.